-Here is a summary of the projects I have been working on during my PhD, from surface deformation due to hydrological loading and aquifer poroelastic effects to fault slip and earthquakes induced by crustal water injections.
+Here is a summary of the different research themes I explored during my PhD, from surface deformation due to hydrological loading and aquifer poroelasticity to fault slip and earthquakes induced by crustal water injections.

-Jean-Philippe Avouac (Caltech), Nadia Lapusta (Caltech), Kristel Chanard (Université de Paris, IPGP, IGN), Jean-Paul Ampuero (Géoazur), Luce Fleitout (ENS Paris), Frédéric Cappa (Géoazur), Donald Argus (JPL), Adriano Gualandi (INGV), Jérome Fortin (ENS Paris), Laurent Longuevergne (Univ Rennes), Paul Rebischung (Université de Paris, IPGP, IGN) and Sophie Violette (ENS Paris, Sorbonne University).
+Jean-Philippe Avouac (Caltech), Nadia Lapusta (Caltech), Kristel Chanard (Université de Paris, IPGP, IGN), Jean-Paul Ampuero (Géoazur), Luce Fleitout (ENS Paris), Frédéric Cappa (Géoazur), Donald Argus (JPL), Adriano Gualandi (INGV), Jérome Fortin (ENS Paris), Laurent Longuevergne (Univ Rennes), Manon Dalaison (ENS Paris), Romain Jolivet (ENS Paris), Paul Rebischung (Université de Paris, IPGP, IGN) and Sophie Violette (ENS Paris, Sorbonne University).

 SOLID EARTH DEFORMATION DUE TO